verdaux/BookNotes/Conversations/Work.md

 - [ ] I'd just like to finish my thought
 - [ ] I'm open if there's a constraint I'm missing
 - [ ] That tone won't get us anywhere.
 Let's find the one that will.
+- [ ] Care more about than your inbox
+- [ ] Manufactured urgencies are a control mechanism